theo-armour/pages/06-human-activities/environmentalism/esg.md

 ## ESG guides

+Nonetheless, ESG is important and is still under development so here are some tips:

 * Upon first use, always: Environmental, social, and governance (ESG)
-* An exec level person has ESG or compliance in their title
+* An executive-level person - senior VP - has ESG or compliance in their title
-* "ESG" is used in a number of job descriptions throughout
+* "ESG" - even better: SDG - is used in a number of job descriptions throughout the organization
-* Every department has ESG goals, target and metrics
+* Every department has ESG measurable goals, targets and metrics
-* All these are also asked to help profit, engagement and efficiency
+* All these are also asked and designed to help profit, engagement and efficiency ~ win-win
 * All of these work with standards and metrics that enable comparison with other organizations
 * As much as possible, compliance and monitoring is automated.
 No pencils are used ever! ;-)
 * "ESG" is part of manufacturing process, the design process, the hiring process and the accounting process
 * Measurement stats and results are public and visible to all - even on the factory floor
 * Emergencies and bad things happen.
 Be prepared and be prepared to mitigate ESG disasters
+* Wherever possible incorporate SDGs

 More
-* Go open sources - create THE standard
+* Go open source - create THE standard for others to follow- exakples Arduino * Raspberry Pi
-* Remember: ESG is bogus ~ SDG is good
+* Remember: ESG is imaginary ~ SDG is real
 * If there is a difficult certification: go for it.
 Certification eliminates the little guys.
 * There are many ways of supporting ESGs even in daily office life - and ways of indicating compliance